Applying for a visa to attend graduation

 You can apply up to 3 months before you wish to travel to the UK.

 It usually takes around 15 working days (starting from the date of your appointment at the visa application centre) for the visa to be processed.
-In some countries you can pay an extra fee for a faster priority service.
+However, there are currently global visa delays and visitor applications have been taking an average of 7 weeks in 2022.
+In some countries you can pay an extra fee for a faster priority service but there is limited availability for this.

-You can check the latest visa processing times in your country here:
+You can check the latest visa processing times here:

 If you are a visa national then you must obtain the visitor visa before travelling to the UK.
 It is not possible to switch into this category from within the UK.
 You can apply in any other country, whether you are resident there or not.